swastik-git-bit/RPG-battle-game/README.md

   retrofitting smart pointers later, per the project's final-phase requirement to avoid raw owning pointers.

-## Roadmap (next up)

-**Phase 4 — Enemy System** is next: an `Enemy` base class plus Goblin/Skeleton/Orc/ Dragon/Boss types with level-based scaling, followed immediately by **Phase 5 — Battle System** so the Training Grounds can be replaced with real turn-based encounters.

 ## Known simplifications (intentionally deferred, not bugs)